 - My time management is still at poor stage.
 This goes hand-in-hand with point number (1).
 I still need to work on both.

 - People love to read what you wrote.
 I have had few silent readers came to me and told me they enjoyed my writings, together with some wonderful comments in this blog.
 This is where I learned that I need to enjoy the process of writing and creating.

 - Find a tribe that motivates you to go further.
 I found my positive space through Instagram writers and bookish folks.

 - Do therapeutic things once in a while.
 For me, it’s through art, writing and growing plants.

 - Spiritually, I am still learning to be closer to God.
 To fulfill my prayers.
 To seek help from Him and be thankful to what He had given me.
 To have patience and faith.

 - Eliminate stuff that drains your energy.
 Overly concern, over thinking and having high expectations will end up making you feel disappointed.
 I always needed to remind myself of this.
 Also, don’t waste energy on people who hurt you.

 - I learned that it’s okay to make mistakes.
 I have to forgive myself, after all, I’ve tried.

 - One step at a time.
 It’s okay to go slower because every little progress is still a progress.

 So, that’s about it for this time around.
-I will be sharing some of the things that I plan for 2019 in next post.
-Tell me, how was your 2018?
-If you have made some reflection or added new goals, share with me the links in the comments below, I am more than happy to read.
+I’ll be sharing some of the things that I planned for 2019 in next post.
+If you’ve made some reflection or added new goals, share them with me, I am more than happy to read.